jasonchan117/Supervisor/README.md

-# linux
+# Healthy supervisor of Linux System
-Study of linux system
+A system implement in c++ to supervise the health of Linux System